wanchoo93/wanchoo93.github.io/_pages/cv.md

     * Engendered an AI tool in Python to intelligently classify ledger account descriptions into pre-defined categories.
 Leveraged topic modelling, inverse document frequency and latent Dirichlet allocation to predict category of expense
     * Created an AI tool in Python to classify Human Resources data for different organizations into a standard role taxonomy for cross industry clients.
     * Leveraged deep neural network and gradient boosted tree models to generate univariate sales forecast.
 Over 4.5 Million product-store level real time forecasts were generated from the recommendation engine for a US retail giant
+    * Marketing Mix Modelling using panel fixed effects and random effects regression, for a major US telecom giant
+    * Marketing-mix analysis, assessing the effectiveness of key marketing activities and identifying opportunities to grow by reallocating media investments for different product groups across various marketing channels

 * **2015 - 2017:** Data Scientist
   * **Location:** Evalueserve, India
   * **Duties included:**
     * Designed transformation strategy for a leading power utilities firm to minimize transmission losses and deploy PV capacity
     * Co-developed go-to-market for an engineering software player.
 Estimated short, mid and long-term opportunity across the power, nuclear and renewable energy value chain.
 Developed a market attractiveness versus company readiness matrix to formulate the ideal go-to-market strategy
+    * Quantified the offline and online impact from conventional, digital and social media channels on enterprise sales by designing an actionable marketing mix across regions and products yielding respective Marketing RoI
+    * Subscriber base segmentation and customer profiling for an Asia-Pacific Telecom giant to identify most valuable segment of customers to target with tailored telecom plans

 Skills